murzz/wdxtaglib/trunk/doc/readme.txt

 License Agreement --------------------------------------------------------------
-This software is released under GPLv3 terms.
+	This software is distributed under the GNU General Public License (GPL) and GNU Lesser General Public License (LGPL).

 Requirements -------------------------------------------------------------------
-• Total Commander 7.02 and higher.
+• Total Commander 7.02 or higher.
 • libtag.dll (included).
 • msvcrt.dll (included).

 Installation -------------------------------------------------------------------
 	Firstly place the taglib.dll and msvcrt.dll in the totalcmd.exe folder or somewhere in the %PATH%.
 Then add wdxtaglib.wdx as content plugin.